 Instructions

-- Thread the chicken pieces onto skewers, shaking off the excess marinade.
+- Thread the chicken pieces onto wooden or metal skewers, shaking off the excess marinade.

 - Cook on a hot grill, basting with oil or butter at regular intervals.
 Turn over and repeat.
 Remove when slightly charred (20-25 minutes)